Racing Team Nederland: 2018

 One season later, the team made the step to the 2018–19 FIA World Endurance Championship.

-For the WEC Superseason Racing Team Nederland has added ex-Formula 1 driver Giedo van der Garde as their new driver.
-After the 2018 race of the 24 Hours of Le Mans, Jan Lammers has stepped down as an active driver for Racing Team Nederland.
-Formula 2 driver Nyck de Vries has taken over the seat from Lammers for the rest of the season.
+For the WEC Superseason of 2018-2019 Racing Team Nederland added ex-Formula 1 driver Giedo van der Garde as their new driver.
+After the 2018 race of the 24 Hours of Le Mans, Jan Lammers stepped down as an active driver for Racing Team Nederland.
+Formula 2 driver Nyck de Vries took over the seat from Lammers for the rest of the season.

-In the 2018 24 Hours of Le Mans they finished 7th in the class and 11th overall.
+In the 2018 24 Hours of Le Mans the team finished 7th in the class and 11th overall.